hip911/api-gateway-secure-pet-store/workshop/README.md

     --description "API Gateway Pet Store demo function" \
     --timeout 15 --memory-size 512

 7\.
-Now that the Lambda function is ready we can setup the API structure in Amazon API Gateway.
-To easily create the entire API we are going to use the [Swagger Importer Tool](https://github.com/awslabs/aws-apigateway-swagger-importer).
-The tool depends on having Maven installed to build it so if you have problems installing Maven use the CLI instance.
-Download and build the Swagger Importer tool following the instructions in its README.md file.
+Now that the Lambda function is ready we can setup the API structure in Amazon API Gateway by importing the API definition from the Swagger file.

-8\.
 Open the Swagger definition in the `src/main/resources/Swagger.yaml` file.
 Search the file for `x-amazon-apigateway-integration`.
 This tag defines the integration points between API Gateway and the backend, our Lambda function.
 Make sure that the `uri` for the Lambda function is correct, it should look like this:

     arn:aws:apigateway:eu-west-1:lambda:path/2015-03-31/functions/<YOUR LAMBDA FUNCTION ARN>/invocations